Arpita-Mahayog/registration/README.md

 # registration
-I created this registration form using html, css and php mysql concepts in vs
+I created this simple registration form using html, css and php mysql concepts in vs